-(3) for the award, on the recommendation of the examiners in the Honour School of Oriental Studies, of one or more James Mew Senior Prizes, and, on the recommendation of the moderators in the First Public Examination in Oriental Studies, of one or more James Mew Junior Prizes, to those candidates whose performance in Arabic or in Rabbinical Hebrew the examiners or moderators judge to be of special merit;
+James Mew Junior Prizes, to those candidates whose performance in Arabic or in Rabbinical Hebrew the examiners or moderators judge to be of special merit;

-(4) for making grants at the discretion of the board, subject to the consent of the Board of the Faculty of Oriental Studies, for any purpose concerned with the encouragement of the linguistic study of Arabic or Rabbinical Hebrew.

-41.13.
-The board of management may from time to time make regulations, not inconsistent with this Part, for carrying any of the provisions of this Part into effect.

-41.14.
-Congregation may from time to time amend this Part so long as the main object of the endowment, as defined in section 41.1 above, is always kept in view.
+- (4) for making grants at the discretion of the board, subject to the consent of the Board of the Faculty of Oriental Studies, for any purpose concerned with the encouragement of the linguistic study of Arabic or Rabbinical Hebrew. - 3835.13.
+The board of management may from time to time make regulations, not inconsistent with this Part, for carrying any of the provisions of this Part into effect. - 3835.14.
+Congregation may from time to time amend this Part so long as the main object of the endowment, as defined in section 3835.1 above, is always kept in view.